Tex Mex Chicken Corn Soup

 Some might say that’s lazy, but I am always using my kitchen utensils, that’s why I bought them.
 Use them people and save time.

-For some texture and toppings I like to sprinkle diced red bell pepper, cilantro and a squeeze of lime to finish this soup off.
+For some texture and toppings I like to sprinkle diced red bell pepper, cilantro and a squeeze of lime to finish this Chicken Corn Soup off.
 If you’re interested in some other Tex Mex recipes, try my Easy Chicken Tamale Pie or my Tex Mex Stuffed Peppers.
 Enjoy!

 - 2 large chicken breasts cooked (See Note 1)